Do cars record data when there’s an accident?

 With the EDR data as evidence, insurance companies, police departments, or prosecutors can make more informed decision regarding fault and liability for damages, using unbiased and accurate digital witness data that can help resolve disputes and ensure justice is served.
 This is particularly valuable for insurance companies with high-compensation cases.

-EDRs also help insurers detect fraudulent claims.
+Data from EDRs also help insurers detect fraudulent claims.
 For example, if an EDR indicates that the driver was traveling at excessive speed or engaging in other reckless behavior at the time of the accident, it may suggest the driver was at fault and trying to shift the blame onto someone else.
 It also helps to detect intentionally induced accidents.

 EDR data can help insurers quickly determine fault and assess damages, which can speed up the claims process and reduce costs associated with claims handling.
 And police officers can read the data right at the accident spot, accelerate the process of determining guilt, and send the results to the prosecutor's office.